EAGLE605/SignX/GETTING_STARTED.md

-# 🎯 Getting Started - Building the OSHCut of Signs
+# 🎯 Getting Started - Building the modern platform of Signs

 ## What Just Happened

-I've transformed your SignX folder into **the foundation for the OSHCut of the sign industry** - a complete, integrated platform that will revolutionize how you do business.
+I've transformed your SignX folder into **the foundation for the modern platform of the sign industry** - a complete, integrated platform that will revolutionize how you do business.

 ---